lydiadijkstra/personal_project_hp_mvp/README.md

     This API is deployed on Render
 </p>
 <a href="https://harmonic-parent.onrender.com">
-    Klick here to have a look at the docs (aka swagger)
+    Click here to have a look at the docs (aka swagger)
 </a>
 <p>
     The Database is also deployed on Render
 </p>
 <a href="https://dbdiagram.io/d/672fd596e9daa85acae5128a">
-    Klick here to have a look at the diagram
+    Click here to have a look at the diagram
 </a>
 <p>
     The Python Backend code is hosted on GitHub
 </p>
 <a href="https://github.com/lydiadijkstra/personal_project_hp_mvp">
-    Klick here to have a look at the code
+    Click here to have a look at the code
 </a>